Capacity Approximations for Insertion Channels with Small Insertion Probabilities: Capacity Approximation for the Gallager Insertion Channel

 \subsection{Calculating $H(A^n, B^n | X^n, Y, K)$}

 As in Section \ref{sec:Habxyk}, we introduce a modified insertion process for the Gallager insertion channel by defining $\hat{A}^n$ and $\hat{B}^n = (\hat{B}^{1,n}, \hat{B}^{2,n})$.
-For the extended runs, the modified process keeps the runs with at most one insertion as they are while reversing more insertions.
+The modified process keeps the runs with at most one insertion as they are while reversing more insertions.

 We further define

 and

 where $\mathbb{V}^n = (\mathbb{V}^{1,n}, \mathbb{V}^{2,n})$ and can be rewritten as